SShojaie/Suicide_rate/README.md

   # Conclusions
-  +   Economic health is positively correlated with a nation’s Happiness Index -- namely a nation's GDP is found to be highly correlated with the Happiness Index (r=0.74)
+  +   Economic health is positively correlated with a nation’s happiness - namely a nation's GDP is found to be highly correlated with the Happiness Index (r=0.74)
   +   While economic health is a positive indicator for happiness, additional factors were identified to also be highly correlated with happiness.
-Negatively correlated: Brain drain and Perception of security and positively correlated: Literacy rate, Average amount of sleep, Average population age, and Tourism revenue.
+Negatively correlated: Brain drain and Perception of security; positively correlated: Literacy rate, Average amount of sleep, Average population age, and Tourism revenue.

   # Limitations
-  +   Happiness was defined as per the World Happiness Report and therefore we were limited to this definition and algorithm used by the UN in conducting and evaluating happiness across the globe.
+  +   Happiness was defined as per the World Happiness Report and therefore we were limited to this definition and the algorithm used by the UN in conducting and evaluating happiness across the globe.
   +   We were limited to the variables we examined to determine _other_ factors that may be correlated with happiness.
 There are other measures by which we can examine economic health, in addition to GDP and unemployment rate.
 In addition to looking at economic health other studies in this area have looked at factors such as weather, culture, religion, and fun to determine whether these have an impact on a nation's level of happiness.
-  +   We used multiple data sets from various sources to examine the _additional_ variables that may be correlated with out primary data set from the happiness report.
+  +   We used multiple data sets from various sources to examine the _additional_ variables that may be correlated with the primary data set from the Happiness Report.
 As we cleaned and merged differet data sets together we were limited to the common sets of information available and therefore this limited our findings for certain countries and timeframes.
 Therefore another limitation of this analysis was due to the inherent incompleteness of some the data we had access to, namely for global literacy rate and amount of sleep.

   # Appendices